NishiNegi/order-summary-card/README.md

-# Make It Real - NAME OF THE PROJECT
+# Make It Real - Order summary card

 This is a solution to the Order summary card project of the Make It Real course.